BasicPrimitives/javascript/apireference/enums.md

  | `Solid` | number | `0` | Solid |

 ## <a name="NavigationMode" id="NavigationMode">NavigationMode</a>
-Interactivity mode.
-Control implements standard behavior of classic desktop UI controls.
-It supports single selected node - cursor.
-It supports on mouse over node visual feedback - highlight.
-It supports selection of group of nodes - selected items.
-All that functionality can be disabled depending on your application requirements.
+It is possible to disable control interactivity depending on application requirements.
+The control implements the standard behavior of collection controls.
+It supports single node selection, mouse over visual feedback, and multiple node selection.

 | Name | Type | Value | Description |
 | --- | --- | --- | --- |